Inside: Simplify Read-Aloud Time for Your Family

 - Set Time: Choose a specific time of day for read-alouds and stick to it as often as possible.
 Maybe it’s when everyone gets home from an activity and needs to be restful.
 Or maybe it’s at the start of the day or else you’ll never fit it in between other activities.
 Find what works well and shift when necessary for summer and holidays.

 Partnering read-aloud time with another daily routine or sticking to a certain time of day helps set the expectation (for you and them) that reading will usually happen then.

 Kids will be wiggly.
 Some books won’t be engaging.
 Sometimes it will seem like a complete waste of time.

 But even on the days it feels like a failure, it’s not.

 Trust us.
 We’ve talked with many parents who have continued reading aloud despite the discouraging days.
 They always reap the benefits of trusting that the accumulative time invested makes a difference.

 Do you have a designated place in your house for what you’re currently reading aloud (or want to read next)?
 If not, grab an empty basket, box, bookshelf spot, or corner of your home and start a stack.
 Make it easier to grab a book and sit down with your kids.
 If you have a visual, you’re more likely to remember.

-Bonus: having one just for library books can help you avoid overdue or lost book fines.
+Bonus: having a basket set aside for library books can help you avoid overdue or lost book fines.
 Designate a library book basket and everyone will know exactly where to put them after reading.